 In our first study, we assess the effect of buying groups formation in France in 2014 on retail prices and profit sharing in the bottled-water industry.
-This industry is dominated by three producers (Nestlé, Danone and Groupe Alma) and large retailers accounting for more than 80% of the industry's sales.
+This industry is dominated by three suppliers (Nestlé, Danone and Groupe Alma) and large retailers account for more than 80% of the industry's sales.
 We use the 2013 and 2015 waves of the Kantar WorldPanel dataset, which tracks the food purchases for a representative panel of French households.

 We start by conducting a descriptive analysis of the change in retail prices before and after the formation of buying groups.
-Figure 1 displays the evolution of the retail price difference between national-brand goods (NB) which prices were negotiated through the buying groups - and private labels (PL) - which were excluded from the scope of the buying groups - for retailers who joined a buying group .
-Over the entire period prior to the formation of the buying groups, this retail price difference is stable : The average retail price of national-brand goods sold by these retailers follow the same trend as that of private label goods retail prices in 2013.
-However, the figure shows a significant reduction in this difference following the buying groups formation - the national-brand goods average retail price fell by 7.12 % compared to the private label goods average retail price following the buying groups formation.
+Figure 1 displays the evolution of the price difference between national-brand goods (MDF) - which prices were negotiated through the buying groups - and store-brand goods (MDD) - which were excluded from the scope of the buying groups - for retailers who joined a buying group 10.
+Over the entire period prior to the formation of the buying groups, this price difference is stable : The average price of national-brand goods sold by these retailers follow the same trend as that of storebrand goods prices in 2013.
+However, the figure shows a significant reduction in this difference following the buying groups formation - the national-brand goods average price fell by 7.12 % compared to the store-brand goods average price following the buying groups formation.
 These results highlight a strong correlation between buying groups formation in 2014 and the decrease in retail prices of jointly negotiated goods.

-A structural supply and demand model is then developed to measure the causal impact of buying groups on retail prices and the different sources of retailers' buyer Figure 1 - Evolution of the difference in the log of retail prices between national-brand goods and private label goods sold by retailers who have formed a buying group power.
-The supply-side is based on a model of bilateral oligopoly in which producers and retailers interact in a two-stage game.
-In the first stage, producers and retailers negotiate to determine the wholesale unit price of each bottled-water product.
+A structural supply and demand model is then developed to measure the causal impact of buying groups on retail prices and the different sources of retailers' buyer power 11.
+The supply-side is based on a model of successive oligopolies in which producers and retailers interact in a Figure 1 - Evolution of the difference in the log of retail prices between national-brand goods and store-brand goods sold by retailers who have formed a buying group two-stage game.
+In the first stage, producers and retailers negotiate to determine the wholesale unit price of each product.
 Negotiations are bilateral and simultaneous, so wholesale prices are not observed by competitors.
-Then, retailers compete in prices in the downstream market.
+Then, retailers compete on price in the downstream market.

-The structural analysis allows to quantify the effect of the formation of a buying group on the economic forces at play during the negotiation process.
+The structural analysis makes it possible to quantify the effect of the formation of a buying group on the economic forces at play during the negotiation process.

 First of all, the buying group is a compulsory step for products listing.
-Each producer is therefore threatened with being delisted from all members if the negotiation fails.
-By deteriorating the producers' status quo, this threat improves the bargaining power of the retailers who are members of the buying group.
+Each supplier is therefore threatened with being delisted from all members if the negotiation fails.
+By deteriorating the suppliers' status quo, this threat improves the bargaining power of the retailers who are members of the buying group.

-In addition, by negotiating a common discount for all its members, the buying group prevents price-discrimination from producers.
-Since it must apply to all members, any price concession is more costly for a producer.
-Conversely, the benefit from a discount becomes smaller for members of the buying group as a shared reduction in the price paid by all members of the group increases the intensity of competition on the retail market.
-Thus, retailers have weaker incentives to obtain price concessions from producers - who are in turn less willing to provide them - thereby altering the bargaining power of the buying group's members in favour of the suppliers.
+In addition, by negotiating a common discount for all its members, the buying group prevents price-discrimination from suppliers.
+Since it must apply to all members, any concession is more costly for a supplier.
+Conversely, the benefit from a discount becomes smaller for members of the buying group as a shared reduction in the cost of all members of the group increases the intensity of competition on the retail market.
+Thus, retailers have weaker incentives to obtain concessions from suppliers - who are in turn less willing to provide them - thereby altering the bargaining power of the buying group's members in favour of the suppliers.

-Finally, the formation of a buying group is likely to alter producers and retailers' bargaining abilities, reinforcing retailers' ability to obtain better purchasing conditions .
+Finally, the formation of a buying group is likely to alter suppliers and retailers' bargaining abilities, reinforcing retailers' ability to obtain better purchasing conditions 12.